 During your planning, allocate a budget for the special things you want to do.

-Before booking on a tour, ask yourself, what benefit are you getting instead of just doing it yourself?
+Before booking a tour, ask yourself, what benefit are you getting instead of just doing it yourself?

 I like to take walking tours in new cities to learn more about history.